List of WWE Tag Team Champions: Combined reigns

 Inaugural champions Heath Slater and Rhyno.

-Five-time champions The Usos (Jey Uso and Jimmy Uso); their fifth reign was the longest reign at 622 days, which is also the longest male tag team championship reign in WWE history, and as a team, they have the longest combined reign at 1,002 days.
+Five-time champions The Usos (Jey Uso and Jimmy Uso); their fifth reign is the longest male tag team championship reign in WWE at 622 days.
+As a team, they have the longest combined reign at 1,002 days.

 Record seven-time champions The New Day: Xavier Woods (left) and Kofi Kingston (right) are recognized for all seven reigns, while Big E (center) is only recognized for the first six reigns where he reigned alongside Kingston and Woods under the Freebird Rule.